Honeywell Group: History

-Oba Oteudeko started Honeywell Group as a trading enterprise in 1972.
+Oba Otudeko started Honeywell Group as a trading enterprise in 1972.
 Initially, the company majored in importation and marketing of commodities between the North and South of Nigeria and later across the West African sub-region, especially Ghana.
 The company traded baking yeast, stock fish, glass, steel rods and other commodities.
 The Group has since evolved into a leading Nigerian conglomerate employing over 5000 staff.
 Gateway Honeywell Flour mills, a food processing company, was registered in 1985.
 The company later changed its name to Honeywell Flour Mills Plc.
 It produces flour-based products including baking flour, ball foods, noodles and pasta.

 Honeywell Group has also recorded a number of milestones in its almost five decades of operations.
 Some of these milestones are: listing of Honeywell Flour Mills on the Nigerian Stock Exchange in 2009 after an initial public offering (IPO) in 2008; opening of the first Radisson Blu hotel brand in Nigeria in 2011 (the Radisson Blu Anchorage Hotel in Victoria Island); and launch of the first trampoline park in West Africa, called Upbeat Recreation Centre, Lekki Lagos.

 During the Centenary anniversary of Nigeria in 2014, the Federal Government recognised the Honeywell Group among the top 100 companies in the country.

 In 2021, Flour Mills of Nigeria acquired 71.6% of Honeywell Flour Mills.